polyfem/polyfem.github.io/docs/json_api.md

-    ??? summary "`/root_path` (`string`)"
+    ??? json-spec "`/root_path` (`string`)"
         ```
         /root_path
         ```
         ## Description
-        path for all relative paths, set automatically to the folder containing this json
+        Path for all relative paths, set automatically to the folder containing this json.

         **Default**: `''`